Multilingual Political Views of Large Language Models: Identification and Steering: Ideology Steering

 \subsection{Test-time Intervention}

 We attempt to shift the ideological leaning of \texttt{LLaMA-3.1-8B} using the test-time intervention method proposed by \citet{li2024inferencetimeinterventionelicitingtruthful}, similar to \citet{kim2025linearrepresentationspoliticalperspective}.
 This method operates in two stages.
 In the first stage, we train binary linear probes on top of the output of every attention head to identify those most responsive to a target classification--in our case, distinguishing between liberal and conservative ideologies.
-For training the probes, we use the \texttt{JyotiNayak/political\_ideologies} dataset from Hugging Face \cite{lhoest-etal-2021-datasets}, containing 1280 samples for each of the two classes.
+For training the probes, we use the \texttt{JyotiNayak/political\_ideologies} dataset from Hugging Face\footnote{\url{https://huggingface.co/datasets/JyotiNayak/political_ideologies}} \cite{lhoest-etal-2021-datasets}, which contains 1,280 samples per class (liberal and conservative) generated by GPT-4 \cite{ai2023gpt}.
+Each sample consists of a short paragraph (2–3 sentences) labeled with one of the two ideological categories.
+The dataset covers a diverse range of topics, including economic, environmental, family and gender issues, geopolitics and foreign policy, political institutions, racial justice and immigration, religion, and social, health, and education policies.

 In the second stage, we intervene on the $K$ most responsive attention heads at inference time.
 For each selected head, we modify its output by adding a scaled steering vector, $\alpha \cdot \vec{v}$, where $\alpha$ controls the strength of the intervention.
 These steering vectors are constructed using a simple \textit{center-of-mass} method\footnote{The center-of-mass method \cite{li2024inferencetimeinterventionelicitingtruthful}, originally related to whitening and coloring transformations \citep{ioffe2015batch, huang2017arbitrary} in deep learning, is equivalent to the DiffMean approach that has emerged in the steering literature \citep{marks2023geometry, wu2025axbench}.}, as opposed to directly using probe weights as in \citet{kim2025linearrepresentationspoliticalperspective}: for each attention head, we compute the mean activation vectors (centers-of-mass) for the liberal and conservative classes, normalize them, and define the direction vector $\vec{v}$ as the normalized difference between these two means.
 Specifically, for a given attention head $(l, h)$, the steering direction is: